Thank You

 Birth Rates

-Lackawanna County’s birth rate has fluctuated; in 2018 it fell to its lowest level among recent years, before increasing in 2019.
-In Luzerne County, there were several gradual small increases in the birth rate, which was 20.7 in 2018 – before a drop to 20.3 in 2019.
-The statewide birth rate has declined each year since 2014, and has fallen by over ten percent since 2000.
+Lackawanna County’s birth rate has fluctuated; it consistently fell from 2016 through 2018 until increasing in 2019 only to drop to its lowest point of 18.6 in 2020.
+In Luzerne County, there were gradual increases in the birth rate, which was 20.7 in 2018 – before dropping in 2019 and 2020 to 19.5.
+Wayne County’s birth rate varied year to year but ultimately peaked at 18.3 in 2020.
+The statewide birth rate has declined each year since 2016 and has fallen by 13 percent since 2000.

 Birth Rate Per 1,000 Female Residents